dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 The `Serial` part gets copied to Generic -&gt; SystemSerialNumber.

-The `Board Serial` part gets copied to SMBIOS -&gt; Board Serial Number as well as Generic -&gt; MLB.
+The `Board Serial` part gets copied to Generic -&gt; MLB.

 We can create an SmUUID by running `uuidgen` in the terminal \(or it's auto-generated via my GenSMBIOS script\) - and that gets copied to Generic -&gt; SystemUUID.